 After creating Clause Types and Clauses, the admin creates Clause Bundles to define groups of clauses that are commonly added to the same type of document.
 End-users can then select the Clause Bundles to add Managed Clauses to a specific record.
 These Managed Clauses are merged into the document using Conga Composer.

 As the clauses are negotiated, revisions of each clause are stored with the Managed Clauses.
 This allows Conga Contracts for Salesforce customers to easily identify when and where risk is introduced into their agreements, as well as which clauses are frequently negotiated and how the language evolves over time.

 To configure the Clause Library:

-- See Setup Conga Contracts to select the standard or custom objects you want to use with the Clause Library.
+- See Setup Conga Contracts for Salesforce to select the standard or custom objects you want to use with the Clause Library.

 - (Optional) Create Clause Types for grouping your clauses.